openvinotoolkit/datumaro/site/content/en/docs/formats/synthia.md

 - `RGB` folder containing standard RGB images used for training.
 - `GT/LABELS` folder containing containing PNG files (one per image).
   Annotations are given in three channels.
 The red channel contains the class of that pixel.
-The green channel contains the unique ID of the instance for those objects that are dynamic (cars, pedestrians, etc.)
+The green channel contains the class only for those objects that are dynamic (cars, pedestrians, etc.), otherwise it contains `0`.
 - `GT/COLOR` folder containing png files (one per image).
   Annotations are given using a color representation.

+When importing a dataset, only `GT/LABELS` folder will be used.
+If it is missing, `GT/COLOR` folder will be used

 The original dataset also contains depth information, but Datumaro does not currently support it.